-Reflects payments made pursuant to the Company's cash-based incentive compensation program discussed more thoroughly under the section of this Proxy Statement captioned (1)
+- Reflects payments made pursuant to the Company's cash-based incentive compensation program discussed more thoroughly under the section of this Proxy Statement captioned - "Compensation Discussion and Analysis".

-"Compensation Discussion and Analysis".
-Reflects the dollar amount at the market value on the grant date of each year in which restricted stock awards were granted under the Long Term Incentive Plan, as discussed more thoroughly under the section of this Proxy Statement captioned "Compensation Discussion and Analysis".
-Each award vests three years following the date of grant, except for Lars Eller's (2)
+Reflects the dollar amount at the market value on the grant date of each year in which restricted stock awards were granted under the Long-Term Incentive Plan, as discussed more thoroughly under the section of this Proxy Statement captioned "Compensation Discussion and Analysis".
+Each award vests three years following the date of grant, except for Lars Eller's (2) - 2019 stock awards which vested on the one-year anniversary date of his employment with the Company.

-2019 stock awards which vested on the one year anniversary date of his employment with the Company.
-Includes contributions by the Company to the Company's defined contribution profit sharing and 401(k) plan, certain life insurance premiums paid by the Company for the benefit of the Named Executive Officer, and with respect to Mr. Eller only, amounts paid pursuant to a monthly automobile allowance, as follows: (3)
+Includes contributions by the Company to the Company's defined contribution Health Savings Account (HSA), profit sharing, 401(k) plan, and certain life insurance premiums paid by the Company for the benefit of the Named Executive Officer, and with respect to Mr. Eller only, amounts paid pursuant to a monthly automobile allowance, as follows: (3)

-Retirement Life Insurance Automobile
+HSA and Life Insurance Automobile

+Retirement Premiums (\$) Allowance (\$)

-Name Contributions (\$) Premiums (\$) Allowance (\$) Total (\$)
+Name Contributions (\$) Total (\$)

-Lars B. Eller 24,606 1,802 7,477 33,885
+Lars B. Eller 24,130 5,786 7,200 37,116

-Barbara J. Britenriker 30,684 643 0 31,327
+Barbara J. Britenriker 30,259 789 0 31,048

-Edward A. Leininger 26,269 558 0 26,827
+Edward A. Leininger 25,612 732 0 26,344

-Rex D. Rice 26,742 543 0 27,285
+Rex D. Rice 26.958 758 0 27,716

 Mr. Eller was appointed to the Board of Directors of the Company and The Farmers & Merchants State Bank on September 21, 2018, when he was named to the position of President and (4) CEO of the Bank.
 Mr. Eller assumed the additional position of President and CEO of the Company as of February 1, 2019.

-(5) Mr. Eller's director fees, which included stock equivalent to \$4,000, are included in his base salary.
+Mr. Eller's director fees are included in his base pay and he received a stock award equivalent to \$6,000.